open-orchestra/open-orchestra/doc/install.md

 This tutorial is going to describe the step by step installation for the phpOrchestra global environment:

 ## Install OS
-It is a requirement that every developper run under an unix OS
+It is a requirement that every developper run under an unix OS, 64 bits version.

 ## Install Virtualbox
 The project is running on a virtual environment to be production ready